k4kfh/ZephyrCab/docs/docs/index.md

 ## Setup

 Some JavaScript/JSON knowledge is highly recommended.
 Eventually I will bundle tools for easy setup, but right now the project is still very much under development, and requires editing some JSON files to configure it.
+Be prepared for a little tinkering, but don't worry, you can always make an issue on GitHub or join the Gitter chat if you encounter a problem.

 **1. Make sure JMRI's web server is running.** See [JMRI Documentation](http://jmri.org/help/en/html/web/) for more information.